 It’s almost 5:00 pm and you forgot to plan dinner again.
 Your kids are hungry and asking every 5 minutes, “Mom, what’s for dinner?”
 You start to look around the kitchen for quick dinner ideas.
 You think to yourself, there must be a better way.
 Dinner doesn’t have to be this stressful.
 The good news is, there is a better way.
-You can use this easy meal planning ideas for beginners to start a simple weekly meal plan.
+You can use this easy meal planning ideas for beginners guide to start a simple weekly meal plan.

 In this simple guide, I’ll show you how to use a meal planning template, ideas to always keep your meal planner full, easy meals every mom can make and more ways to save on your weekly grocery budget.